Working with Tables

 // and re-render it every time a row is inserted.

-const rows = tables.activeTasks.use(v => v.value > 10, ['onInsert']);
+const rows = store.activeTasks.use(v => v.value > 10, ['onInsert']);

 Note: Trigger will compare the current values in your component to the new values to determine if a re-render is required